parksomin72/wireframing/README.md

 **Example**: A clickable button that opens a modal form, or a search bar that filters results in real time.
 **Contribution**: Defines user interactions early and helps plan for development needs and technical constraints.

+## Types of Wireframes

+Wireframes come in different levels of fidelity depending on their purpose in the design process.
+The two main types are:

+### Low-Fidelity Wireframes

+**Definition**: These are basic sketches or rough layouts used to represent the structure of a design.
+They are usually grayscale and focus more on layout than visuals or interactivity.

+**Characteristics**:
+- Simple, block-style design
+- No colors, images, or real content
+- Placeholder text and icons
+- Focused on layout and content hierarchy

+**When to Use**:
+- In the early stages of the design process
+- For brainstorming and quick iterations
+- To gather early feedback from stakeholders

+### High-Fidelity Wireframes

+**Definition**: These are detailed representations that closely resemble the final product in terms of layout, design, and functionality.
+They may include real images, typography, and interactive elements.

+**Characteristics**:
+- Full visual detail (colors, fonts, branding)
+- Interactive components like dropdowns or buttons
+- Real or near-real content

+**When to Use**:
+- In later stages of the design process
+- For usability testing and developer handoff
+- To demonstrate final concepts to stakeholders

+## Example Analysis: What Type of Wireframe is This?

+_(Note: Include a screenshot or link to your wireframe here.)_

+This example represents a **Low-Fidelity Wireframe** because:
+- It uses simple shapes and outlines
+- There is no color, branding, or detailed content
+- It focuses on layout and page structure rather than appearance or interaction

+If your wireframe is more detailed and includes UI elements like butt